 Skills are needed to instruct the agent on how to do things more accurately and efficiently.

-On writing commit messages, the company likely has some standards on how commit message should be written.
+On writing commit messages, the company likely has some standards on how commit messages should be written.

 For example, the commit message should contain this information: